jhancock532/blog/_posts/2021-01-21-feedback-tweaks-reading.md

 Luther Blissett maintains that net art is &#8220;Everyone with his own site, everyone with his own domain, everyone with his own gallery, they are throwing themselves into the trammels of traditional art.&#8221;

-This is a lovely quote, I shall make sure to make my website gallery slightly tongue in cheek with a YouTube play button in the corner somewhere, and a live figure of the number of subscribers I have (12).
+This is a lovely quote, I shall make sure to make my website gallery slightly tongue in cheek with a YouTube play button in the corner somewhere, and a live figure of the number of subscribers I have.

+After having a tutor try and go through the site on a Mac and trackpad, I realised the importance of device specific interaction indicators.
+On Mac devices the close window button is on the left hand side, and the back button isn't in the same place in the browser UI.
+There's a further problem in that the scroll bar isn't visible when you're scrolling sideways, which means `going.html` doesn't function at all.
+I've redrawn interaction indicators and skipped the `going.html` page entirely for mac devices.
+I will however restrict visitors of the site (who are marking) to follow a list of instructions very carefully before starting and during the experience.
+Using a trackpad can result in visitors unintentionally going back or forward a webpage, breaking the order of the site - hence, the trackpad is banned, and a mouse is to be used instead.

+Because I find the idea of someone visiting the site on their Amazon Fire TV stick interesting / I want my labyrinth to be performed across as many devices as possible, I've added in automatic time out skips if the visitor isn't able to complete the webpage task.
+Having this inevitablity of direction is very important to the idea of a labyrinth also.

+Considering the accessibility of the site, I am very aware that there is none.
+No tags, descriptions, explainers, keyboard focus elements, etc. I wish I had more time to add a little story into each webpage for TTS visitors.

+I've ported over my blog from WordPress to jekyll with GitHub Pages.
+This is much better, I prefer static with HTTPS over security risks with lag any day.